Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 * Learnt about r-squared and adjusted r-squared for linear and multiple linear regression analysis
 * To know how good the formula is at approximating the data by calculating the coefficient of determination, or r-squared.
 R-squared is a coefficient between 0 and 1.
-  * closer to 1: nearly all variance in the target variable is explained by the model
+  * **closer to 1:** nearly all variance in the target variable is explained by the model
-  * closer to 0: nearly none of the variance in the target variable is explained by the model.
+  * **closer to 0:** nearly none of the variance in the target variable is explained by the model.
-  * In general: above 0.7 are considered strong and below 0.3 are considered weak.
+  * In general, above 0.7 are considered strong and below 0.3 are considered weak.

 ![R squared](./images/r-squared.png)

 *R-Squared*

-* Signed up for Alteryx
+* Signed up for Alteryx trial version

 ## DAY 12 (06/02/2021)